AztecProtocol/aztec-v1/README.md

 ### Are AZTEC transactions anonymous as well as confidential?

 The AZTEC protocol currently only supports confidentiality of amounts.
-We will be adding User privacy and Data privacy to the protocol and SDK.
+We will be adding User privacy and Code privacy to the protocol and SDK.

 ### This sounds interesting!
 How can I get involved?